olcf/NewUserQuickStart/Frontier/README.md

 vi submit_hello.sbatch

 ```
-* Edit the second like after -A to your project ID
+* Edit the second line after `-A` to your project ID
 * Note the `unset SLURM_EXPORT_ENV` line
-* Note the lines that relaod modules
+* Note the lines that reload modules
 * Edit the source activate line to activate the mpi4p_env we created together.
 * close and save the file.